Whilton

+As of August 2025, Whilton Mill Kart Circuit named Jack Wilch the Season 1 Marshal of the Day Champion, in recognition of his notable contributions to motorsport marshalling.
+Brandon Fincham, the runner-up, stated that it was “an honour to share the podium with Jack Wilch” and expressed hope that the award would mark the beginning of a distinguished career in the field of motorsport.

+On 15 October 2025, Brandon Fincham was crowned Whilton Mill’s Season 2 Marshal of the Day Champion, narrowly beating Joshua Frew and Luke Kirkman.
+After finishing second in the inaugural season, Brandon Fincham secured victory through his dedication to motorsport marshalling, dedicating his win to “the thousands of young kids wanting to be involved in motorsport” and to his idol Daniel Rust.
+He thanked his supporters, saying his work ethic “will not stop” and declared his commitment to winning Season 3.

 History

 The village's name means 'Wheel farm/settlement', either alluding to the circular hill on which the village stands or the bending course of the stream here.

-Whilton is mentioned in the Domesday Book of 1068, where it is listed under the name of ‘Woltone’.
+Whilton is mentioned in the Domesday Book of 1068, where it is listed under the name of 'Woltone'.
 The main tenant landowner was Robert, Count of Mortain who was the half-brother to William the Bastard, Duke of Normandy and later king William I of England.

 Whilton gives its name to a book described as a Social-Legal Study of Dispute Settlement in Medieval England, called 'The Whilton Dispute, 1264 to 1380', written by Robert C Palmer, in which the Whelton family was engaged.
 The Mortimer & Montgomery families were also involved.

 The Parish Church of Saint Andrew

 The Parish Church of Saint Andrew is constructed from the local Northamptonshire Ironstone and was built between the 12th and 13th centuries, although very little remains of this original, having been restored in late 18th century.
 The tower had a ring of 6 bells, which had been given in 1777 by the patron of the time William Lucas Rose, who also paid for their installation and the building work.
 Three of these original bells and three newer replacements were recast and, with added metal, were made into a ring of eight bells in 1994.
 They were cast by the Whitechapel Bell Foundry.
 The tenor (heaviest) bell weighs 675 kg and bears the inscription: CANON J.J.
 RICHARDSON, PRIEST /HAROLD HAYNES, JANET C. BOWERS CHURCHWARDENS /WHITECHAPEL 1994.
 The church clock is unusual as it was originally a one handed clock divided into ¼ hours and therefore does not have 60 minutes.
 In 1779 William Lucas Rose also gave a gift of communion vessels which are still in use today.
-The Church’s east window, the only stained glass in the building, portrays the crucifixion of Jesus and dates from 1878.
+The Church's east window, the only stained glass in the building, portrays the crucifixion of Jesus and dates from 1878.